Un confronto sulla soglia del reale | A dialogue on the threshold of the real

 L’arte contemporanea, quando si confronta con l’eredità classica, non si limita a riprodurla né a contestarla, ma la interroga.
 La trasforma in superficie di attrito, in luogo di risonanza.
 Le rovine, gli scarti, i frammenti non cancellano la bellezza levigata della forma antica: la decostruiscono, la disturbano, la costringono a parlare di nuovo.

-This is what happens in Ahmet Güneştekin’s YOKTUNUZ, where a wall of black debris confronts the white marble sculpted by Canova.
+This is what happens in Ahmet Güneştekin’s YOKTUNUZ, where a wall of black debris confronts white marble sculpted by Canova.
 Not a monument to absence, but a dense magma of residual matter that carries with it the weight of the present.
-In this encounter, each work functions as a litmus test for the other, expanding the possible keys of interpretation.
-It is not a mirror reflection, but a dialogue that produces friction — a generative friction, capable of igniting thought.

 In questo spazio di frattura, dove ogni certezza crolla, possiamo ancora riconoscere una forma — quella che Agamben descrive come una verità che trova riparo nell’ombra.